innotrade/enapso-graphdb-client/README.md

 In enapso graphdb client we provide connection with two different databases so you can use any one for connection which you need, just upload your OWL file and perform queries against that owl file.

-enapso Ontotext GraphDB 8.x/9.x Client for Node.js
+ENAPSO Ontotext GraphDB 8.x/9.x Client for Node.js

 Node.js client for Ontotext GraphDB to easily perform SPARQL queries and update statements against your RDF stores, your OWL ontologies or knowledge graphs in Node.js applications.
 The client implements the authentication (Basic and JWT), the handling of prefixes, a convenient error handling and an optional transformation of SPARQL result bindings to CSV and TSV files as well as to JSON resultsets that can easily be processed in JavaScript.
 Please also refer to the @innotrade/enapso-graphdb-admin project.
 There you'll find also tools to manage GraphDB and to easily upload and download ontolgies to and from your GraphDB repositories.
 Any questions and suggestions are welcome.